Last Updated on March 29, 2021

-If you are planning a visit to Far North Queensland in Australia then a visit to Port Douglas will no doubt feature in your itinerary.
-Found approximately 70 km north of Cairns Port Douglas is the gateway to not one but two UNESCO World Heritage Sites – the Great Barrier Reef and the Daintree Rainforest.
+Located approximately 70 km north of Cairns the town is the gateway to not one but two Australian UNESCO World Heritage Sites – the Great Barrier Reef and the Daintree Rainforest.

 The beach stretches from Island Point and ending at the rocky mangrove reef of the Mowbray River.

 There are lifeguards on duty and stinger enclosures keep bathers protected from the deadly Irukandji jellyfish that infest the waters between October and May.

 If you aren’t up for a dip then simply enjoy a stroll along the beautiful sand and enjoy the views!